-Buying homeowners insurance involves a few simple steps which ensure you’re purchasing a policy that’s tailored to your needs.
+Buying homeowners insurance involves a few simple steps that ensure you’re purchasing a policy tailored to your needs.
 By investing a little time, you’ll be rewarded with coverage that protects your home and your belongings at the right price.
 This holds true whether you’re buying a house and insurance for the first time or shopping around for a better rate.

-Insurance can be tricky and many policies have a flurry of exceptions when it comes to what’s covered and what isn’t.
+Insurance can be tricky, and many policies have a flurry of exceptions when it comes to what’s covered and what isn’t.
 Having an insurance policy with certain kinds of exceptions can wind up costing you hundreds of dollars for coverage that might fall short when it’s needed.

 5 Steps to Shopping for Homeowners Insurance

-Now, let’s walk through the steps of how to shop for homeowner’s insurance.
+Now, let’s walk through the steps of how to shop for homeowners insurance.

 Step 1: Decide How Much Coverage You Need

-When deciding how much insurance coverage you need, you’ll want to make sure that you have enough coverage to replace your most important belongings; rebuild your house in the event it’s destroyed; and cover any liability for injuries that might occur on your property.
+When deciding how much homeowners insurance coverage you need, you’ll want to make sure that you have enough coverage to replace your most important belongings; rebuild your house in the event it’s destroyed; and cover any liability for injuries that might occur on your property.
 Your policy will be there in case a fire, storm, or crime causes a loss.

 In industry terms, homeowners insurance coverage for the aforementioned events is typically broken into four categories: